daattali/daattali.github.io/projects.md

 ## Courses

 I have an interactive, online video course ["Case Studies in Shiny"](https://www.datacamp.com/courses/building-web-applications-in-r-with-shiny-case-studies) hosted on DataCamp.
 It's designed to give you practice building Shiny apps for real-life scenarios, while also helping your learn some advanced Shiny concepts.
+At the time of writing, 2.5 years after it was released, this course is the __#2 best-rated course on DataCamp__.

 ## Website templates

--  **[Beautiful Jekyll](https://beautifuljekyll.com/)** - a very popular Jekyll theme (> 10k websites built) I created when making this website.
+-  **[Beautiful Jekyll](https://beautifuljekyll.com/)** - a very popular Jekyll theme (__> 10k websites built__) I created when making this website.
 You can [view a demo](https://beautifuljekyll.com/) or use it yourself to make a pretty website similar to this one by visiting the [project page](https://github.com/daattali/beautiful-jekyll#readme).
 The theme is extremely easy to install - you can have a site up and running in 2 minutes, and it's designed to look great on both mobile devices and laptops.

 ## Web services